moody58/AIOS_PROJECT_TEMPLATE/README.md

 ## AIOS Ecosystem

-AIOS acts as the governance layer of a broader system composed of:
+This template is part of the AIOS system.

+Related components:

-- **LOGOS** — the data engine handling event processing and analytics
+- **AIOS_CORE** — provides the methodology and governance
-- **AIOS_PROJECT_TEMPLATE** — the framework used to initialize and structure projects
+- **LOGOS** — manages data and event processing

-Together, these components form a modular system connecting method, data, and execution.
+Projects created from this template operate within the AIOS ecosystem.

 ---